NullZoke/Fraud-Detection-Transaction/README.md

 # Fraud-Detection-Transaction
-Code on Fraud Detection using machine learning to find coorelation between different variables in dataset
+Code on Fraud Detection using machine learning to find coorelation to fraud between different variables in dataset Logistic Regression Machine Learning Model